-Spool Usage MB The highest amount of spool utilization, in megabytes - per second, on the router in the past 30 days.
+Spool Usage MB The highest amount of spool utilization, in megabytes on the broker in the past 30 days.

-Ingress Msgs/s The highest number of incoming messages per second on the router in the past 30 days. on the rollter in the past 30 days.
+Ingress Msgs/s The highest number of incoming messages per second on the broker in the past 30 days.

-Egress Bytes/s The highest number of outgoing messages per second on the router in the past 30 days.
+Egress Bytes/s The highest number of outgoing messages per second